vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-arm.md

 ai-usage: human-only
 ---

-# Microsoft Defender for Endpoint on Linux for ARM devices (preview)
+# Microsoft Defender for Endpoint on Linux for ARM64-based devices (preview)

 Now in [preview](/defender-xdr/preview), Microsoft Defender for Endpoint on Linux supports ARM64-based Linux servers.
-Read this article to get an overview of this new capability, how to deploy it on ARM64-based Linux servers, and how to troubleshoot issues that you might encounter.
+Read this article to get an overview of this new capability, how to deploy it, and how to troubleshoot issues that you might encounter.

-## Overview of Defender for Endpoint on Linux for ARM devices
+## Overview of Defender for Endpoint on Linux for ARM64-based devices

-[Microsoft Defender for Endpoint on Linux](microsoft-defender-endpoint-linux.md) is a unified endpoint security solution that helps you protect your server devices from advanced threats.
-Currently in preview, Defender for Endpoint on Linux now supports ARM64-based Linux servers with the same capabilities that are supported on x64-based Linux servers (including Intel and AMD 64-bit platform):
+As you might already know, [Microsoft Defender for Endpoint on Linux](microsoft-defender-endpoint-linux.md) is a unified endpoint security solution that helps you protect your server devices from advanced threats.
+Now in preview, Defender for Endpoint on Linux currently supports ARM64-based Linux servers.
+Similar to x64-based Linux servers (including Intel and AMD 64-bit platform), the following capabilities are included:

 - Microsoft Defender Antivirus
 - Endpoint detection and response (EDR)